Fordalex/power-in-numbers/README.md

 I've tried to do most of the leg work for the user, by creating an easy and enjoyable experience.
 - As a user that's just completed a training session, logging your session should be as quick and easy as possible.
-- The stats section on the profile page has been added so the user can watch their progress and easier work out the number of workouts they have completed.
-Using d3 and cross filter its clear to see how many session logged and the category of the sessions.
-Also, the distance the user has travelled by foot and bike is shown on a pie chart.
+- The stats section on the profile page has been added so the user can watch their progress and work out the number of training sessions they have completed.
+Using d3 and cross filter its clear to see how many session logged and the category of these sessions.
+Also, the distance the user has travelled by foot and bike is shown on a pie chart, so the user can compare data with ease.

 This project is hosted on heroku [Power-in-numbers](https://power-in-numbers.herokuapp.com/login_page) Please feel free to create an account and start making progression as soon as possible.